takemobiteam/takemobi-test.github.io/docs/index.md

 **Vehicles** map to vehicles available for transporting passengers in the real world, either part of TUI's fleet or available from suppliers.

 Each Destination has vehicles specified separately.
 Attributes of a vehicle include type of vehicle, number of seats, quantity of vehicles available.
 When quantity is set to -1, the vehicle quantity can be considered unlimited.

+^ In TUI's data, vehicles are split up into several parts.
+Do we want to address that here?

 **Vehicle Example:**